 Also, an applicant

-- Select ‘My External Scholarships’ and follow the activation steps for your award
+Select ‘My External Scholarships’ and follow the activation steps for the Vanier CGS

 Method of Payment

-- SGPS administers the payment of external scholarships to Western recipients.
-The annual value of the award is divided into three equal installments and applied to your Student Center account at the start of every term (September, January and May).
+At Western University the annual value of an award is divided into three equal installments and each is pre-paid to the award holder’s Student Center account at the start of every term (September, January and May).

 The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies, where possible, for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
 These policies became effective September 1, 2016 and the Guide is available on NSERC's website.
 The Guide applies to Tri-Agency research training awards such as Vanier CGS, NSERC PGSD/CGSD, SSHRC DF/CGSD, CIHR CGSD and all CGSM.
 It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.

 The Natural Sciences and Engineering Research Council (NSERC) offers two types of research training awards through one application: the Alexander Graham Bell Canada Graduate Scholarships-Doctoral (CGSD) and the NSERC Postgraduate Scholarships-Doctoral (PGSD).